itsDigvijaysing/What-I-Learned/Salesforce/Admin/SF Admin Notes.md

 # Salesforce Relations:

 > Relations are used to link records or objects with each other.
-> Schema builder is a good way to know the related objects in UI..
+> Schema builder is a good way to know the related objects in UI.
+> We can use Schema Builder to create new fields.
+We need to add a newly created field on the page using Page Layout & Schema Builder also show us the relationship between different objects using UI.
+> Using Lookup / MasterDetails relationship we can create associated records
+> One to Many & Many to many -> Lookup , Master Details Rel
+> Relation between External Object -> External Lookup, Indirect Lookup Rel
+> Only with USER Objects we have Hierarchical Relationship we use it for relating one user to another user.

 **Master Detail Relation**:
 - Tight relationship - 1 to 1, 1 to many, many to many using Junction object (fix cascade delete) it have rollup summary feature